-Short-term incentives are subject to recovery or "claw-back" by Novo Nordisk, provided the remuneration was paid on the basis of data which proved to be manifestly misstated due to gross negligence or wilful misconduct by the executive.
+Short-term incentives are subject to recovery or "claw-back" by Novo Nordisk, provided the remuneration was paid on the basis of data which proved to be manifestly misstated.
 Claw-back in relation to the short-term incentives is possible up to 12 months after the actual payment of the cash-based incentive.

 The long-term incentive programme is designed to promote the collective performance of Executive Management and align the interests of executives and shareholders.
 It further ensures a balance between short-term achievements and long-term thinking.
 It may result in a maximum payout per year equal to 24 months' fixed base salary plus pension contribution.

 Each year in January the Board decides whether to establish a long-term incentive programme for that calendar year.
-The long-term incentive programme is based on an the degree of achievement of the planned economic value creation and on the degree of achievement of the planned level of sales growth.
+The long-term incentive programme is based on the degree of achievement of the planned economic value creation and on the degree of achievement of the planned level of sales growth.

 Aligned with Novo Nordisk's long-term financial targets, the calculation of economic value creation is based on reported operating profit after tax reduced by a weighted average cost of capital (WACC)-based return requirement on average invested capital.
 For executives the LTIP operates with a yearly maximum share allocation per executive equal to 18 months' fixed base salary plus pension contribution for the chief executive officer and 13.5 months’ fixed base salary plus pension contribution for the executive vice presidents.
 The Board of directors determines at the beginning of each year the maximum allocation per participant for the given year.